holochain/docs-pages/src/pages/references/enable-holo.md

 Only minor UI changes are technically required for Holo hosting.
 However, Holo operates under a different set of assumptions and we highly recommend that you read the [Holo Core Concepts](#holo-core-concepts-and-further-documentation) section of this guide.
 It is likely that you will want to reconsider certain UX flows.

 This example will use an example forum hApp with a Vue-based UI, but feel free to follow along with your own hApp instead.
+Remember that your hApp needs to target Holochain 0.2 in order to run on the Holo network, so you might need to follow the [0.1 → 0.2 migration guide](/upgrade-holochain/) first.

 ```shellsession
 nix run --override-input versions 'github:holochain/holochain?dir=versions/0_2'  github:holochain/holochain#hc-scaffold -- example forum